-Study examines amyloid deposition in patients with traumatic brain injuryNovember 11th, 2013 in Neuroscience /
+Study examines amyloid deposition in patients with traumatic brain injuryNovember 11, 2013 in Medicine & Health / Neuroscience

 Patients with traumatic brain injury (TBI) had increased deposits of β-Amyloid (Aβ) plaques, a hallmark of Alzheimer Disease (AD), in some areas of their brains in a study by Young T. Hong, Ph.D., of the University of Cambridge, England, and colleagues.